 In recent updates, Facebook has been using their market place and are beginning to make inroads into the property space as well.

-You can now add your listing with a detailed description, and images and then manage the enquiries via messenger or email.
+You can now add your listing with a detailed description, and images and then manage the inquiries via messenger or email.

 There are hundreds of active groups on Facebook with people looking for places to live.
 So one method that is worth considering is joining relevant groups and pushing your marketplace listing in these groups.